RyanT5/yl-training/content/post/mission1.md

 ## Evidence

-To show you have completed these tasks we ask you to write a little bit about your experience.
-For each of the three games you ran, please make notes on:
+To show you have completed these tasks we ask you to write a little bit about your experience and upload it to OSM.
+Fill in the Mission 1 page of your logbook.
+If you don't have a logbook then for each of the three games you ran, please or make notes on:

 - date
 - location